 legend which traces the evolution of the local festival of Onam

 are interesting folktales of Kerala.

 While some of the Indian folktales dealt with the common folks, Gujarati

 folktales, etc. narrate tales of courage shown by ordinary women.
 Tales of justice, common sense, wit, greed and matters pertaining to the social structure form the subject matter of Meghalaya

 , Sikkimese folktales

 , Himachal Pradesh folktales

 folktales, Oriya folktales, Haryana

 .
-Some of the Indian folktales are also borrowed from Hindu
+Some of the Indian Folktales are also borrowed from Hindu myths

-myths.
-But the beauty and charm of the Indian folktales lie in their variety.
-The gargantuan treasure house of Indian folktales consists of tales pertaining to all religions and regions.
+The beauty and charm of the Indian Folktales lie in their variety.
 Being a land of diverse culture and traditions, India boasts of a wide variety of folklore, which has been a significant part of the Indian culture since centuries.